envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Use Promises, not callbacks
+##### Are you using Promises instead of callbacks?

 Promises provide a cleaner way to handle asynchronous operations compared to callbacks.
-They help avoid "callback hell" (deeply nested callbacks) and provide better error handling mechanisms.
+They help avoid "callback hell" (deeply nested callbacks) and provide better error-handling mechanisms.
 Promises make asynchronous code more readable and maintainable.

 **Bad:**
 ```javascript